LewisIsWorking/PathWarsWiki/Writerside/topics/Arc-7-Junima-rescue-arc.md

 It will also adjust to Allisee's size.

+Tuds says:
+`Goodbye, but I am sure we will meet again.`

 ## Session 217.
 2024 July 21st Sunday + 4710 AR, 26th Arodus. + Junima rescue part 6.